SuperchillB/equals-money/README.md

 - Project uses also CSS modules with Sass for styling

 ## Getting started
+_Quick note: This project uses `pnpm` as the dependency package management tool.
+To install this tool, make sure you follow the instructions [here](https://pnpm.io/installation)._

 Please run the following to install all the packages needed in this app: